studentAtRisk/KnowGap/README.md

 ### Pending Items / Future Features

+- [ ] **Enhancing User Experience**
+  - Provide detailed breakdowns of how the risk score is calculated.
+  - Clarify what each score means in the context of passing/failing a class.
+  - Allow users to give feedback on academic and mental health videos.
+  - Use feedback to improve recommendations and ensure content relevance.
+  - Enable students to save academic or mental health videos to a personal watchlist for later viewing, or remove ones they have already watched or no longer need.
+  - Allow professors to curate playlists of recommended content for their classes.
+  - Enable students to opt in to test the application further with real-life instructor data.
+  - Collect feedback to refine features and ensure practical utility.
+  - Provide instructors with a detailed dashboard summarizing trends across multiple courses and highlighting areas of concern.

 - [ ] **Frontend Enhancements**
+  - Implement OAuth2 for secure and seamless authentication.
+  - Transition from cookies to a fully fleshed-out token database for better security and scalability.
+(Endpoint exists, need to test and call in frontend)
   - Fix CSS scaling for student view
   - Repurpose the "Notes" section
   - Start using token-based endpoint instead of cookies